django/code-of-conduct/membership.md

 If a member wants to step down, they can do so at any time by notifying the chair or vice-chair.

+Upon onboarding or offboarding of working group members, the chair or vice-chair is responsible for reviewing and updating access to all Code of Conduct Working Group systems and records.
+Access will be granted to new members as necessary for their role and promptly revoked for departing members to maintain confidentiality and data security.
 Members who do not participate over a 90 day period without prior notification to the chair or vice-chair will be removed from the working group during the next regular meeting.
 Participation includes any mix of attending meetings, responding to emails